networkservicemesh/deployments-k8s/examples/features/vl3/README.md

 ![NSM vL3 Diagram](./diagram.png "NSM Authorize Scheme")

-**NOTE: Forwarder and NSMmgr are missed in the diagram for the simplicity!**
+**NOTE: Forwarder and NSMmgr are missed in the diagram for the simplicity**

 ## Requires